Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

 Tour director-led walking tour in Carcassonne

-Tour director-led walking tour in Arles: Amphitheater and Roman Theater
+Tour director-led walking tour in Arles: Visits to Arles' Amphitheater and Roman Theater

 Visit to the Pont du Gard Roman aqueduct

-Optional Excursion to Monaco and Èze: Fragonard perfume factory in hilltop village of Èze
+Optional Excursion to Monaco and Èze: Visit to the Fragonard perfume factory in the hilltop village of Èze

 Weeks, or even months of preparation come to fruition at last as you board your airplane bound for Europe and the glittering jewel at her heart, Paris, the "City of Light."
 Bienvenue!